treehouses/treehouses.github.io/pages/blog/20200209-headlessrpi.md

 ## Conclusion
 - This tutorial should help you to have a stable deployment and to establish communication with your pi over WLAN.
 However, occasionally, there are cases where you find yourselve not having a reliable WLAN, forcing you to think of a PAN alternatives.
 In another word, bluetooth network will be your main drive.
-The remote app offers variety of features such network troubeshooting, ssh tunneling, docker apps deploy.
+The remote app offers variety of features such as network troubeshooting, ssh tunneling, and docker apps deploy.
 Above all, treehouses systems offer tor network port tunneling.
-By accessing onion addresses, you should able to have access to docker services via tor network.
+By accessing onion addresses, you should be able to have access to docker services via tor network.
 - Keep in mind that you can switched your installed sd card between pi zero and pi 4.
 - We provided the tool, the rest is for your creativity.
 Happy hacking!